qyxqyx/AIM_FAS/README.md

 @article{qin2020learning,
-title={Learning Meta Model for Zero- and Few-shot Face Anti-spoofing}, author={Qin, Yunxiao and Zhao, Chenxu and Zhu, Xiangyu and Wang, Zezheng and Yu, Zitong and Fu, Tianyu and Zhou, Feng and Shi, Jingping and Lei, Zhen}, year={2020}}
+  title={Learning meta model for zero-and few-shot face antispoofing}, author={Qin, Yunxiao and Zhao, Chenxu and Zhu, Xiangyu and Wang, Zezheng and Yu, Zitong and Fu, Tianyu and Zhou, Feng and Shi, Jingping and Lei, Zhen}, journal={Association for Advancement of Artificial Intelligence (AAAI)}, year={2020}
+}